 You can only drop undergraduate courses during:

-• Round 1 Registration (using the registration portal)
+Round 1 Course Enrollment Period (using the enrollment portal)

-• Round 2 Registration (using the registration portal)
+Round 2 Course Enrollment Period (using the enrollment portal)

 Please see our student guidebook for a more detailed overview: https://sites.google.com/hufs.ac.kr/hellohufs/Academics/Course-Registration-Dates/How-to-Drop-Courses